christopherdent/VolunteerManager/notes.md

 4/2 Next Sprint:
 -Remove from Group (Done)
--Filter Vol Index Page by group (done) AND add a search box for volunteers and groups -Incorporate statements of expertise via join table.  - See Displaying has Many Through Lab -Add attrubute to Group - TYPE DONE
+-Filter Vol Index Page by group (done) AND add a search box for volunteers and groups (MAYBE) -Incorporate statements of expertise via join table.  - See Displaying has Many Through Lab.
+IF YOU CANT GET THIS TO WORK JUST DO COMMENTS FOR GROUP AND VOLS BY USER.
+-Add attrubute to Group - TYPE DONE
 Following:
 -Tighten up validations and authentication